logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-alerts.md

 Navigate to your **[Metrics account](https://app.logz.io/#/dashboard/metrics/)**, open your dashboard and choose the panel you'd like to use for your alert.

+You can't create an alert from a Gauge type visualization.
+{:.info-box.note}

 Click on the name of the panel and choose **Edit**.

 ![Edit a panel](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana/metric-alert-edit.png)